 \section{Numerical benchmarks}

-In this section we show a variety of linear and nonlinear benchmarks of \GX by comparing results with widely-benchmarked gyrokinetic codes (GS2, CGYRO, stella, GENE) in both tokamak and stellarator geometry.
-The numerical resolution and associated parameters used in each case are given in \cref{app:resolution}.
+In this section we show a variety of linear and nonlinear benchmarks of \GX by comparing results with widely-benchmarked gyrokinetic codes (GS2, stella, GENE) in both tokamak and stellarator geometry. { In all cases, both linear and nonlinear, an initial value problem is solved.} The numerical resolution and associated parameters used in each case are given in \cref{app:resolution}.